conduktor/testing-docs-archive/docs/getting-started/install-the-testing-agent.md

 ### Validate the Connection

-After executing the commands, you should see `Agent connected!` in the logs.&#x20;
+After executing the commands, you should see `Agent connected!` in the logs.

 :::info
 If you observe an error regarding the Java Runtime (class file version 55.0), please [download](https://www.oracle.com/java/technologies/downloads) a more recent version of Java.
 The Agent supports **Java 11+**.